 Home - Schedule - People - Registration - Directions

-Computer Science for High School Teacher Workshop 2016
+Computer Science for Middle School and High School Teacher Workshop 2017

 Lars Sorensen is the head of Student Computing and a Senior instructional technologist for the Computer Science department at Rutgers University.
 He does research on Computer Science education topics and manages the CAVE, a collaborative lab he built for the department in 2010.
 He is currently working towards his PhD in Educational Psychology with a research focus on Computer Science education and epistemic cognition and gaming.

 Fran Trees is Director of Undergraduate Introductory Instruction in the Computer Science Department at Rutgers, co-chair of College Board’s Test Development Committee for AP CS Principles, a founding member of the Northern and Central NJ CSTA Chapters, Chapter Liaison on the CSTA Board of Directors, and a member of the Rutgers CS Outreach Group.
 Fran is actively involved with College Board’s AP® CS programs as a CS consultant and workshop leader.
 Her research interest is computer science education